 If after all that you’re still not convinced, consider this.
 If making a ‘road train’ out of your caravan and boat trailer was legal, why is it you don’t see them on the roads or in caravan parks?
 There’s no Facebook group in Australia dedicated to home-made road trains as there are for other types of vehicles.
 The fact is, you don’t see or read anything about them because it isn’t legal…!

 If you really want to have the best of both worlds, why not look into a floating caravan.
 Yes, such a contraption exists and they are quite popular.
 Occasionally you see them appear on the second-hand market but, if you want to buy something new, Australian manufacturer, CaraBoat, make what can be described as a floating luxury caravan complete with beds, kitchen and shower/toilets.
 Seriously, if you’re a dedicated fisho, this has to be the ultimate caravan.
 You can launch it at your favourite fishing spot the night before, have a great night sleep in your boat and then wake up in the morning and start fishing straight away, beating the crowds at the launch ramp.
-Read our review of CaraBoat via the link on the right.
+Read our review of CaraBoat by clicking here.

 So to put this to rest, below are links to every state’s roads authority website and their rules about towing two trailers at once.
 They are all unequivocal and say the same thing.
 Towing two trailers at the same time is not legal in any state or territory and for good reason.
 It’s a dangerous combination that has killed in the past.
 End of story.